HEPTACOM/heptaconnect-docs/Nomenclature.md

 ### PortalRegistry

-The `PortalRegistry` is provided by HEPTAConnect and can be used as a factory for `PortalNodes`.
+The `PortalRegistry` is provided by HEPTAconnect and can be used as a factory for `PortalNodes`.
 When a component has an identifier of a `PortalNode` and needs the corresponding instance to interact with it, this service should be used to retrieve the instance.

 ### Emitter